-(only for students under the age of 26 with ISIC Cards)
+(only for students under 26 with ISIC Cards)

 Things to see and do in Peru

-The Nazca Lines are mysterious geoglyphs that span a vast swath of the rugged Peruvian desert, it remains as an enigma.
-Some belive that these lines were a landing strip for returning aliens while some say it represents a celestial calendar created by the ancient Nazca civilization.
+The Nazca Lines are mysterious geoglyphs that span a vast swath of the rugged Peruvian desert, it remains an enigma.
+Some believe that these lines were a landing strip for returning aliens while some say it represents a celestial calendar created by the ancient Nazca civilization.

 Ballestas islands or Isla Ballestas are a group of small islands located near Paracas in Southern Peru.
-These islands are an important sanctuary for marine fauna like the guanay guano bird, the blue-footed booby and the tendril.
-Other notable species include Humboldt penguins and two varieties of seals (fur seals and sea lions), amongst other mammals.
+These islands are an important sanctuary for marine fauna like the Blue-footed Booby, The Guanay cormorant bird and the tendril.
+Other notable species include two varieties of seals (fur seals and sea lions) and Humboldt penguins amongst other mammals.

-The capital of Peru, Lima is a perfect blent between modernity and history.
+The capital of Peru, Lima is a perfect blend of modernity and history.
 The wide lanes and skyscrapers with plazas lined with coffee shops and burger joints sits a few blocks away from historic churches and colonial houses.
-One of the most visited churches are UNESCO’s world heritage site San Francisco Church and Convent.
+One of the most visited churches is UNESCO’s world heritage site San Francisco Church and Convent.
 The church is known for its catacombs where over thousands of skulls and bones were discovered.
-Some people believe that there was a secret passageways that connected to the Cathedral and the Tribunal of the Holy Inquisition.
+Some people believe that there was a secret passageway that connected to the Cathedral and the Tribunal of the Holy Inquisition.

 Laguna 69 is a prominent attraction located near Huaraz.
 The blue lagoon is one of the more than 400 lakes that form part of the Huascarán National Park which is considered Biosphere Reserve and World Heritage Site by UNESCO.
 The breathtaking turquoise lake is hugged by snowy mountain peaks, jagged rocks and trickling waterfalls and is located 4,600 metres above the sea level.

 Mancora is a resort town in Piura.
-It is known for its pristine sand beaches and large waves which makes it a surfer’s paradise.
-On the South east of the town, La Poza de Barro hot springs and mud baths are worth visiting.
+It is known for its pristine sandy beaches and large waves which makes it a surfer’s paradise.
+On the Southeast of the town, La Poza de Barro hot springs and mud baths are worth visiting.